SUBUTEX® WITHDRAWAL TREATMENT

 - Sleep Disorder

-The risk of Subutex abuse is particularly high when mixed with other types of medications.
+The risk of Subutex abuse is particularly high when mixed with other types of medications, such as benzodiazepines.
 If you’re experiencing these or any other withdrawal symptoms related to your Subutex use, it’s important to get help immediately to prevent any further escalation.

 UP TO 48 HOURS